Let's explore the recent changes to IDR, including the introduction of the Saving on A Valuable Education (SAVE) plan.

 |

 Formerly known as REPAYE (Revised Pay As You Earn), the new SAVE plan is designed to provide an even better repayment and forgiveness option for many borrowers with federal student loans.
-There are a few unique factors that elevate SAVE above other options, including a shorter forgiveness timeline, lower monthly payments (which will lower even further when more elements of the plan go into effect in July 2024), and the bonus of interest subsidies for eligible borrowers.
+There are a few unique factors that elevate SAVE above other options, including a shorter forgiveness timeline, lower monthly payments, and the bonus of interest subsidies for eligible borrowers.
 This means that if your monthly payment doesn’t cover the accruing interest on your loans, the government will pick up the tab for a portion of that interest.
 This could be a great benefit for borrowers with high-interest loans.
 Read more about SAVE in our comprehensive guide.

 As several adjustments have been implemented to the various IDR plans, it’s imperative to fully understand the potential impact on your eligibility, payment reduction rate, and other factors.
 Below are some of the advantages and disadvantages of the recent changes in IDR plans, particularly SAVE: